Oncternal Therapeutics Inc. (ONCT) Beta Value: Understanding the Market Risk

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ONCT starting from BREITMEYER JAMES B, who purchase 50,000 shares at the price of $0.30 back on Apr 14.
-After this action, BREITMEYER JAMES B now owns 196,544 shares of Oncternal Therapeutics Inc., valued at $14,930 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ONCT starting from Kaufmann Gunnar F., who purchase 3,000 shares at the price of $0.36 back on Jun 14.
+After this action, Kaufmann Gunnar F. now owns 94,726 shares of Oncternal Therapeutics Inc., valued at $1,079 using the latest closing price.

-Yazji Salim, the Chief Medical Officer of Oncternal Therapeutics Inc., purchase 5,000 shares at $0.30 during a trade that took place back on Apr 14, which means that Yazji Salim is holding 164,676 shares at $1,500 based on the most recent closing price.
+Kaufmann Gunnar F., the Chief Scientific Officer of Oncternal Therapeutics Inc., purchase 25,000 shares at $0.35 during a trade that took place back on Jun 12, which means that Kaufmann Gunnar F. is holding 91,726 shares at $8,745 based on the most recent closing price.

 Stock Fundamentals for ONCT